About Blue Hills

 Or this one: http://www.youtube.com/watch?v=1vLrxHE_Nmk

 Blue Hills has a long history of winning awards for the quality of their honeys.
 For details, please see:

 Blue Hills monitors many aspects of their honeys and they submit their honeys to laboratory testing.
 Recent laboratory test reports can be seen here:

 Blue Hills Laboratory Reports

-There are a number of organizations that monitor beekeepers and certify their operations as meeting organizational standards.
+There are a number of organisations that monitor beekeepers and certify their operations as meeting organisational standards.
 Blue Hills Honey has received many certifications which confirm the high level of quality, professionalism, and compliance with the highest industry standards.
 Please see: